pmem/pmdk-examples/README.md

 ### Introduction

-The goal of this repository is to present clear programming examples of how to use the C++ bindings of libpmemobj, which is a core library of the Persistent Memory Development Kit (PMDK).
+The goal of this repository is to present clear programming examples of how to use the C++ and Java bindings of libpmemobj, which is a core library of the Persistent Memory Development Kit (PMDK).

 ### Build Instructions